Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 - A ***task*** is the instantiation of a task definition within a cluster.
 You can run a standalone task, or you can run a task as part of a service.
 - You can use an Amazon ECS ***service*** to run and maintain your desired number of tasks simultaneously in an Amazon ECS cluster.
 How it works is that, if any of your tasks fail or stop for any reason, the Amazon ECS service scheduler launches another instance based on your task definition.
 It does this to replace it and thereby maintain your desired number of tasks in the service.
 A service is continously running.

-### Step 9: Create Task and Execution Roles for Task definition
+### Step 9: Use Parameter Store to store sensitive account information
-- Create Parameter Store from Systems Manager to create parameters that will enable us to conceal sensitive information
+- From Systems Manager, in Application Management Use Parameter Store to create parameters that will enable us to conceal sensitive information
-- We will ensure that the items listed below have been set as environment variabels(i.e run env |  grep AWS_JHGGK<JK) to make sure that they have been set in your system.
+- We will ensure that the items listed below have been set as environment variabels(i.e run env |  grep AWS_ACCESS_KEY_ID) and so on to make sure that they have been set in your system.
 - Then run the following commands in the terminal.
 ```
 aws ssm put-parameter --type "SecureString" --name "/cruddur/backend-flask/AWS_ACCESS_KEY_ID" --value $AWS_ACCESS_KEY_ID